Latest hockey Team of the Week

-There were a number of impressive performances in Manx hockey last weekend, both on and off the island.
+There were a number of impressive performances both on and off-island in Manx hockey on Saturday and Sunday, therefore there are several new faces being named in the latest Team of the Week.

 Goalkeeper